SandAI-org/MagiAttention/_pages/ffa_with_sink.md

 ## Implementations

-Based on the math derivation in the previous section, we can easily find out that the integration of the attention implementations in the <u>Flash Attention</u> style with the learnable attention sink mechanism only requires:
+Based on the math derivation in the previous section, folding a learnable attention sink into the attention implementations in the Flash Attention style boils down to just two edits:

 - For forward pass, we have nothing to change about the original implementation, but should apply an additional post-processing to correct the returned `out` and `lse` with `sink` tokens (<em>see the <b>sink correction</b> of the [FFA forward with sink tokens](#ffa-forward-with-sink-tokens)</em>).
 - For backward pass, we have nothing to change about the original implementation, but should apply an additional pre-processing to compute the `dsink`, i.e. the gradient of `sink` (<em>see the <b>dsink computation</b> of the [FFA backward with sink tokens](#ffa-backward-with-sink-tokens)</em>).

-Therefore, ...
+Therefore, we share the following code snippets to present our implementations of the learnable attention sink mechanism: a naive PyTorch reference, Flex-Flash-Attention (<em>both internal and external to the kernels, which fit Flash Attention as well</em>), and the distributed implementation of MagiAttention.

 ### Torch Reference